syndesisio/syndesis/README.md

 # Wait until all started
 $ oc get pods -w
 ```

+If you want to use the development version which refers directly to Docker images substitute `ipaas` with `ipaas-dev` in the example above.

 Once everything is running, you should be able to access iPaaS at https://ipaas.127.0.0.1.nip.io and log in with the OpenShift user `developer` using any password.